libris/librisxl/rest/API.md

 You can only delete posts that are not linked to by other posts.
 That is, if you want to delete a bibliographic post, you can only do so if there are no holding posts related to it.
-If that is the case, the API will respond with a `403 Forbidden`.
+If there are holding posts related to it, the API will respond with a `403 Forbidden`.

 A successful deletion will get a `204 No Content` response.
 Any subsequent requests to the post's URI will get a `410 Gone` response.